dianawallace/FCC-Survey-Form/README.md

 This is the second of the Responsive Web Design Projects in Free Code Camp.
 The objective was to build a survey form that meets Free Code Camp's user stories requirements.

+For this project I used HTML5 and plain CSS3.

+You can find the list of requirements below as well as further information on this project [here](https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects/build-a-survey-form).
+You can view my completed project on github [here](https://dianawallace.github.io/FCC-Survey-Form/) and codepen [here](https://codepen.io/dianawallacedeveloper/pen/gBbrXR).

 User Story #1: I can see a title with id="title" in H1 sized text

 User Story #2: I can see a short explanation with id="description" in P sized text.